sponchpop: Population synthesis to investigate volatile sulfur as a fingerprint of gas giant formation histories: Abstract

 \section{Abstract}

 Planet population synthesis is an integral tool for linking exoplanets to their formation environments.
 Most planet population synthesis studies have focused on the carbon-to-oxygen ratio (C/O) in gas or solids, yet more insight into planet formation may be afforded by considering a wider suite of elements.
 Sulfur is one such key element.
 It has been assumed to be entirely refractory in population synthesis models, restricting it to being a tracer of accreted rocky solids.
-However, sulfur also has a volatile reservoir dominant at the onset of star and planet formation.
-We investigate sulfur's wider potential as a formation history tracer by implementing the first multi-phase treatment of S in a planet population synthesis model.
-We present the planet formation module of \textsc{sponchpop} and its first predicted planet growth tracks and populations.
-We explore the diversity of planet compositions in terms of their sulfur budget, including both refractory and volatile components, and apply a novel gas-grain conversion of sulfur to study how formation trajectories of giant planets relate to final core and envelope compositions.
-We show that planets inherit a wide range of core and envelope sulfur content related to accretion history while considering late-stage planetesimal infall, providing a new diagnostic tool for planet formation.
-The diverse sulfur content of planet cores suggests some rocky planets may be born sulfur-poor, with implications for their geochemistry and habitability.
-Enhanced sulfur abundances in gas-giant atmospheres can be attributed to formation beyond the $\mathrm{H_2S}$ iceline, such as the giants in our Solar System.
+However, sulfur also has a volatile reservoir dominant at the onset of star and planet formation, which is then converted into refractories.
+We investigate sulfur's wider potential as a formation history tracer by implementing a gas-grain chemical conversion, the first multi-phase treatment of S in a planet population synthesis model.
+We also present the planet formation module of \textsc{sponchpop} and its first predicted planet growth tracks and populations.
+We apply these to explore the diversity of the planetary sulfur budget.
+We show that planets can inherit a wide range of core and envelope sulfur content, depending on their formation environment and accretion history including late-stage infall, demonstrating sulfur's new potential as a diagnostic tool for planet formation.
+Our models predict that some rocky planets are born sulfur-poor, which may have significant implications for their geochemistry and habitability.
+Enhanced sulfur abundances in gas-giant atmospheres, such as in our solar system, may result not only from accretion of rocky planetesimals, but also from formation beyond the $\mathrm{H_2S}$ iceline.